M142 HIMARS MLRS

-M142 HIMARS carries a single six-pack of rockets on the army's family of medium tactical vehicles (FMTV) 6x6.
+The M142 HIMARS carries a single six-pack of rockets on the army's family of medium tactical vehicles (FMTV) 6x6.
 The HIMARS (launcher) consists of a carrier (automotive portion) and a Fire Control system (FCS) that computes all fire mission data and a Launcher-Loader Module (LLM) portion that performs all operations necessary to complete a fire mission.
 The launcher system is composed of two lines of three tubes launchers.
-The HIMARS can fire the standard MLRS round, but also the entire MLRS family of munitions, including the extended-range rocket, the reduced-range practice rocket and all future variants.
+The HIMARS can fire the standard MLRS round, but also the entire MLRS family of munitions, including the extended-range rocket, the reduced-range practice rocket, and all future variants.
 It can also fire the extended range guided rocket GMLRS, with a range of more than 70 km.
 The HIMARS is also capable to fire the TACMS Tactical Missile with a maximum range of 300 km.
 It can fire all munitions in the currently planned suite of the MLRS (Multiple Launch Rocket System) Family of Munitions (MFOM), including army Tactical Missile System (ATACMS) missiles and Guided MLRS (GMLRS) rockets.

 |Design and protection|

 The front of the M142 HIMARS is fitted with a fully enclosed and armored cab, which provided protection against small arms firing and artillery shell splinters.
 The current HIMARS includes an increased crew protection armored cab.
 The HIMARS is operated by a crew of three soldiers.